• Skip to primary navigation

 Most people find their starter is "active" after about 14 days - but some can take a few months.

-While you're waiting for your sourdough starter to mature and become active - this is a great "discard loaf" recipe you could bake in under 2 hours!
+While you're waiting for your sourdough starter to mature and become active - this is a great "discard loaf" recipe you could bake in under 2 hours (remember your starter must be at least 7 days old before you can use the discard).

 What Flour Should I Use for My Sourdough Starter